 THE RISK WAS OBVIOUS TO A CHILD

-At least until Donald Trump and Hillary Clinton began vying for votes in the general election, tort law was cited as the best evidence for the demise of the Republic.
+At least until Donald Trump started tweeting, tort law was cited as the best evidence for the demise of the Republic.
 You know the folklore about the McDonald’s coffee case (which in reality, wasn’t so outrageous after all) and the phony “view with alarm” e-mails that circulate about absolutely fictitious decisions.

 But truth be told, most tort law decisions aren’t nearly as outrageous as its would-be reformers would have us believe.
 Take today’s case.
 Some boys were playing at a school playground, and decided to raid oranges from a neighbor’s tree.
 After they had gotten all the low-hanging fruit, one of them stuck his bicycle handlebars in the chain link fence, climbed up his makeshift ladder, and reached across the fence.
 Naturally, the bike came loose from the fence and he fell, cutting himself on the sharp tines on top of the fence.